grafana/loki/docs/sources/clients/promtail/configuration.md

 - `all` includes all `extended` fields and adds `"ClientRequestBytes", "ClientSrcPort", "ClientXRequestedWith", "CacheTieredFill", "EdgeResponseCompressionRatio", "EdgeServerIP", "FirewallMatchesSources", "FirewallMatchesActions", "FirewallMatchesRuleIDs", "OriginResponseBytes", "OriginResponseTime", "ClientDeviceType", "WAFFlags", "WAFMatchedVar", "EdgeColoID"`

-To learn more about each field and their value please refer to the [cloudflare documentation](https://developers.cloudflare.com/logs/reference/log-fields/zone/http_requests).
+To learn more about each field and their value please refer to the [Cloudflare documentation](https://developers.cloudflare.com/logs/reference/log-fields/zone/http_requests).

 Promtail will save his last successful fetched timestamp in the position file.
 This means that if a position is found in the file for a given zone id, Promtail will restart pulling log